System environment (Hostname, DNS etc)

 </VirtualHost>

-Then we install snapd from which letsencrypt certificates management tool will be installed automatically.
+The next, we install snapd from which letsencrypt certificates management tool will be installed automatically.

 sudo apt install snapd